tiaguinho/material-community-components/README.md

 ## How to use

-For more example you can our [app-demo](https://github.com/tiaguinho/material-community-components/blob/master/demo-app) folder or read the full [documentation](https://github.com/tiaguinho/material-community-components/wiki)
+For more example you can see our [app-demo](https://github.com/tiaguinho/material-community-components/blob/master/src/demo-app) folder or read the full [documentation](https://github.com/tiaguinho/material-community-components/wiki)

 ## License